March of the Pigs

 "March of the Pigs" is a song by American industrial rock band Nine Inch Nails from their second studio album, The Downward Spiral (1994).
 It was released on February 25, 1994 as the album's lead single.

 Composition

-"March of the Pigs" has an unusual meter, alternating three bars of 7/8 time with one bar of 8/8 to effectively create one long measure of 29/8.
-The song's high energy (analogous to a previous NIN track, "Wish"), segued by two piano breakdowns, has made it a staple of NIN's live concert performances.
+March of the Pigs has an unusual meter, alternating three bars of 7/8 time with one bar of 8/8 to effectively create one long measure of 29/8.
+The song features a bridge in 4/4 with a vocal melody based on the blues scale that ends with a cheerful piano jingle.
+This is followed by an unnerving silence before the song repeats itself.
+The song's high energy (analogous to a previous Nine Inch Nails track, "Wish"), segued by two piano breakdowns, has made it a staple of Nine Inch Nails' live concert performances.
 It is also one of the band's shortest hit songs, clocking in at just under three minutes.